JackCrispy/VanityChecker/README.md

 npm install
 npm run start
 ```
+- Put your proxies in proxies.txt (https://proxyscrape.com/free-proxy-list)
+- Make sure there is a vanitys.txt file, I already provide one which has over 3000+ possible vanity names.

 # Settings & Config 📘
 The settings are automcatically applied based off of your vanity length and Array Chunk Size value in the config.json file.